Surf Camps in New Zealand

 I’ve focussed almost exclusively on creating coaching methods to fast-track the progress of late starting beginners, intermediate level surfers and experienced yet stagnant surfers, for the past 5 years.
 I now have a lot of clarity on what you need to do to improve your surfing as efficiently as possible.

 These surf camps all have a structure, but the vibe is relaxed and positive.
 You’ll enjoy hanging out and sharing stories with other surfers of a similar level and a coach that understands where you’re at.

-Weekend Surf Camps:
+Upcoming Surf Camps:

 You will set goals, identify weak links and receive a blueprint for fixing them.
 A range of locations around New Zealand and participants are grouped by level.
 Choose one of the surf camps below or learn about the coaching methods and what to expect here.